100 Notable alumni of

 -

-John William Warner III was an American lawyer and politician who served as the United States Secretary of the Navy from 1972 to 1974 and as a five-term Republican U.S. Senator from Virginia from 1979 to 2009.
-Warner served as Chairman of the Senate Armed Services Committee from 1999 to 2001, and again from 2003 to 2007.
-He also served as the Chairman of the Senate Rules Committee from 1995 to 1999.
+John William Warner III was an American lawyer and politician who served as the United States Secretary of the Navy from 1972 to 1974 and as a five-term Republican U.S. Senator from Virginia from 1979 to 2009, and is both the longest serving Republican Senator from Virginia, and the second longest serving Senator from Virginia behind Democrat Harry F. Byrd.
+He served as chairman of the Senate Armed Services Committee from 1999 to 2001, and from 2003 to 2007.
+Warner also served as the chairman of the Senate Rules Committee from 1995 to 1999.

 -